khliland/CCI/README.md

 plot(cci_test)
 ```
 If you notice in the example above, the null distribution looks kinda weird.
 It consist of two peaks, one at around -0.5 and one at 0.5.
-This is in general not a good sign, and indicate that you should try to change the method.
+This is in general not a good sign, and indicate that the learner is struggeling to make good predictions, in such cases one should try to change the method.
-The CCI package comes with three build in machie learning methods for testing, Random Forest 'rf', Extreme Gradient Boosting 'xgboost' and Support Vector Machines 'svm'.
+The CCI package comes with four build in machine learning methods for testing, Random Forest 'rf', Extreme Gradient Boosting 'xgboost', K-nearest neighbour 'KNN' and Support Vector Machines 'svm'.

-If Random Forest fails, one should can change the method to XGBoost, like this:
+When the default learner Random Forest fails, one should give priority to XGBoost, like this:
 ```r
 test_w_xgb <- CCI.test(formula = Y ~ X | Z1 + Z2, data = data, metric = "Kappa", method = "xgboost")
 summary(test_w_xgb)